lguadagna/fullstack-nanodegree-vm/README.md

 # Catalog of Vitamain and Minerals in Food Sources

 ## Configuring the environment##
-1. Clone this directory.
-You will need git installed.

-2. To install git.
+1. To install git.
 If you dont have git already here is the link to install it:

 [link to git] https://git-scm.com/downloads